dubesar/Ultimate-Java-Resources/README.md

 #### Project Maintainers
-This project is founded and actively maintained by [ Sarvesh Dubey ](https://github.com/dubesar) .
+This project is founded by [ Sarvesh Dubey ](https://github.com/dubesar) and actively maintained by [ Kunal Mali ](https://github.com/kunal299).
 A Machine Learning Developer And GCI - 2019 Mentor @tensorflow